Existence and stability of steady noncharacteristic solutions on a finite interval of full compressible Navier-Stokes equations: Spectral stability and the Evans function

+that is, as the Wronskian at $x=1$ of a basis of solutions satisfying the boundary conditions at $x=0$.
+This Wronskian vanishes precisely when there exists a solution vanishing in $(e,u)$ at both $x=0,1$, i.e., an eigenfunction.
 Evidently, $D(\cdot)$ is analytic in $\lambda$ on all of $\C$, and real-valued for $\lambda$ in $\R$, with zeros corresponding to eigenvalues of the linearized operator about the associated steady solution.\footnote{ Indeed, as standard in Evans function theory, zeros correspond in both location and multiplicity to eigenvalues of the linearized operator about the wave; see, e.g., \cite{AGJ,GZ,ZH} in the whole-line case.}

 {\bf Conclusion}: {\it Spectral stability is equivalent to nonvanishing of $D$ on $\{\Re \lambda \geq 0\}$.}